Using TherMOOstat to Find Comfort in Your Lecture Hall

 Crowdsourcing comfort is particularly important in classrooms and lecture halls which seat anywhere from 15 up to hundreds of students.
 Before we make changes to the heating, ventilation, and air conditioning (HVAC) system of a room with a lot of people in it, we want to be sure the TherMOOstat feedback we have is representative of everyone in the room.
 This is why we need your feedback!

-Analyzing Your Feedback
+What Happens With Your Feedback

 A good representation of how a classroom or lecture hall feels would require feedback from 60- 80% of the room occupants.
 This high volume of feedback from one room doesn't include an individual submitting feedback repeatedly in a short period of time.
 We're looking for submissions from a variety of people before we make changes to a classroom or lecture hall.